-Do You Have an Online Marketing Plan?
+Do You Have an Digital Marketing Plan?

 If you own your own business, you probably have a marketing plan, right?
 Well, maybe not.
 I come across business owners all the time who don’t.
 But, let’s assume you do.
 You’ve thought about who your target market is, what message you want to get across to them, and what media you’ll use to do it, right?
 Maybe the internet component consists simply of ‘building a website’.
 These days, that’s just not enough!
 A 2010 BIA/Kelsey study shows nearly all consumers now use online media to research local products and services (97 percent!).
-The internet has opened up a vast new world of possibilities in marketing, and we suggest the you create a comprehensive Online Marketing Plan.
+The internet has opened up a vast new world of possibilities in marketing, and we suggest the you create a comprehensive Digital Marketing Plan.